gae-init/gae-init-docs/main/templates/howto/add_frontend.md

-If you are not able to include it as a bower dependency, simply create a new folder under the [`main/static/`](https://github.com/gae-init/gae-init/tree/master/main/static) directory and include them as descibed in the steps 3—5 above.
+If you are not able to include it as a bower dependency, simply create a new folder under the [`main/static/`](https://github.com/gae-init/gae-init/tree/master/main/static) directory and include them as described in the steps 3—5 above.

 > Check out the examples on how to include [Bootswatch](https://github.com/gae-init/gae-init/pull/360/files),